Beyond Aggregates

 The existing Cart aggregate was never designed for coupons.
 Extending it means either bloating the aggregate or building coordination infrastructure around it.

-The DeQL Approach: Just Add a Decision
+The DeQL Approach: Query Both Aggregates in One Decision

 Step 1: The Existing Cart